runtimeverification/vlsm/CODING_CONVENTIONS.md

 ### Definitions

 - C-style name
-- If the definition doesn't fit into a single line, indent its body with 2 spaces starting in the next line.
+- if a definition doesn't fit into a single line, indent its body with 2 spaces when starting on the next line.
 - generally avoid unnecessary type declarations for quantified variables

 Example: